The national “Do Not Call” list is useful, but not the best solution for complaints against robocalls

 How to register your number on the “Do Not Call” list

 Registration is free and only takes a few minutes to complete.
 Once your number is on the list, it stays there permanently, unless you specifically ask for it to be taken off.
 There are three ways to add your number:

 - Online — Register it at this link

 - TeleTypewriter — For the hearing impaired 1-866-290-4236

 When applying online, you can register up to three numbers at a time.
 If you wish to apply via phone call, you have to call separately from each number you wish to add to the list.

 Despite protection methods like the “Do Not Call” registry and third-party solutions, unwanted calls remain the biggest source of complaints to the FTC.
 They received 5.4 million complaints against unwanted phone calls in 2019 alone, 71% of which were about robocalls.
 Since the beginning of 2020, a new bill called the Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act was introduced.
 The legislation aims to give phone users more legal leverage against spam calls.
 It also insists on better coordination between government agencies and phone service providers in tackling these calls.

 However, one entrepreneur was able to see the flaws in these efforts and produce a more effective solution.
 Joshua Browder, our company’s founder and CEO, is certain the calls won’t stop unless the companies providing them start taking financial losses.
 That’s how he got the idea for our app’s newest feature, Robo Revenge.
-With it, DoNotPay can offer customers the chance to quickly and easily file for unwanted call compensation of up to $3,000.
+With it, DoNotPay can offer customers the chance to quickly and easily file for unwanted call compensation.
 Vice News reported on the new feature, giving Joshua and the DoNotPay app praise for once again finding simple solutions to small legal matters.

 How to use Robo Revenge to get compensation for unwanted calls